Jesus de Vega by Yoten Atelier

-My eclectic approach and innate curiosity inspire me to intuitively explore the liminal space between physical creativity and music production—an area that has always captivated me.
-I’m passionate about creative processes, and draw inspiration from concepts of liminality, transmutation, electronic music, modular synthesizers and Japanese aesthetics.
+Curious, eclectic and intuitive, I explore the liminal space between movement and sound creation—an area that has always drawn me in.
+I’m passionate about creative processes, and I draw inspiration from liminality, transformation, electronic music, modular synthesizers, and Japanese aesthetics.

-Rooted in dance, my work reaches beyond form into feeling, texture, and resonance.
-Over three decades, I have worn many hats—dancer, choreographer, rehearsal director, teacher, artistic advisor—and through these lenses, I’ve come to understand choreography as more than shaping bodies in space.
-It is about shaping perception, attention, and inner vibration.
+Rooted in dance, my work reaches beyond form into sensation, texture, and resonance.
+Over three decades, I have worn many hats—dancer, choreographer, rehearsal director, teacher, artistic advisor—and through these lenses, I’ve come to understand choreography as more than shaping bodies in space: it is about shaping perception, attention, and inner vibration.

 Sound has fascinated me since childhood.
 I played with cassettes, synths, and voice recordings—treating sound as a physical, malleable material, much like movement.